johnnybuildsyo/codethreads/README.md

 Building the Publishing Platform for Live Coding

 Intro:
-I came up with the idea for Code Threads when I was [live posting to Bluesky](https://bsky.app/profile/johnnybuilds.bsky.social/post/3lct4orsaqc25) some code for a project.
+I came up with the idea for CodeThreads when I was [live posting to Bluesky](https://bsky.app/profile/johnnybuilds.bsky.social/post/3lct4orsaqc25) some code for a project.
 Sharing my coding process in real-time was a lot of fun.
 It got me thinking...

 What if there was a platform that allowed me to share what I was working on while I was working on it, but didn't get in the way?
 A place where I could showcase my work and get immediate feedback.